Tahar Zbiri

 Tahar Zbiri (الطاهر زبيري; 4 April 1929 – 30 October 2024) was an Algerian military officer, best known for his role in the country's post-independence military and political developments, particularly his involvement in an attempted coup against the government of president Houari Boumédiène in 1967.

 Zbiri served in the Algerian People's National Army as a colonel, the highest rank that existed during the regime of Houari Boumédiène, the second head of the state.
-Zbiri led an unsuccessful coup attempt against president Houari Boumédiène in 1967 after participating in the 1965 military takeover.
+Zbiri led an unsuccessful coup attempt against president Houari Boumédiène in 1967 after participating in the 1965 Algerian coup d'état.
+In June 1965, he personally arrested Ahmed Ben Bella, only two other officers accompanied him inside the apartment where Ben Bella was sleeping on the night of the coup.